duckduckgo/duckduckhack-docs/resources/creating-effective-fatheads.md

 Take a JavaScript article like [do...while](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/do...while).
 The likelihood of someone searching for 'do...while' is fairly low, so you should think about what people do search for.
 In this instance, redirects to this article from 'do' and 'while' would be a strong start.

+**Common redirects:**

+- Article names with punctuation stripped and replaced by spaces (e.g. "array.length" would have an "array length" redirect)
+- Camel case split into two lowercase words (e.g. "camelCase" would have a "camel case" redirect)
+- Adding the reference category to the article title (e.g. "or" would become "or logical operator")

+Try also thinking about what are the peculiarities of the language you're working on, and how people usually search for reference.
+For instance, in jQuery we have the following additional redirects:
+- "on" + the event name ("on click")
+- event name + "event" ("click event")
+- $.[method] instead of jQuery.[method] ("$.ajax()")

 **Future steps :** Work is in progress on creating as many of these redirects automatically as possible, as well as feeding back common query misses to developers.